Baked Salmon in Foil

 Baked Salmon in Foil is flaky, moist, and cooks hands-off in under 30 minutes.
 The foil packet traps moisture inside as the salmon cooks resulting in flaky, flavorful fish.
 Top it with lemon dijon sauce.

-salmon on a bed of greens
+overhead image of salmon on a bed of greens on a sheet of aluminum foil

 There are so many ways to cook salmon, but this may be one of my favorites.
 To make this easy salmon recipe, you enclose the salmon in a foil packet, place it on a baking sheet, transfer it to a preheated oven, and the result is perfect every time!